juhisni/robot-framework-demo/README.md

 # NOTE #
 Currently the test case fails because the steps were created in Spring 2018.
 XAMK's website layout and element attributes have changed since.

+The user-defined keywords are written in Finnish because the domain is Finnish.